-60) Yonhap News, December 13, 2001.
+67) Yonhap News, December 13, 2001.

-61) Ibid.
+68) Ibid.

+Because the rations are suspended if one did not report to work on grounds of grudges against group-assignment, no one can refuse to report to work.
 Once assigned to a workstation, it is very difficult to change positions, regardless of one's aptitude for the job, because whoever leaves the workstation without permission will be excluded from all rations, including grains and daily necessities.
 The North Korean authorities are not allowing movement between workstations to prevent man-hour losses resulting from the manpower flows and to carry out the planned economy systematically through a tight grip on their manpower.
 This system will further permit the authorities to institutionally control the inhabitants through their work-places and to maintain psychological subservience and loyalty to the Party.

 However, despite strict labor law regulations and the ration system, labor relocations are rather active in North Korea today.
-As the economy worsens, the number of people who gain early retirement--through bribes or other means--to become peddlers will likely continue to increase.

-Also, if anyone wanted to engage in peddling rather than office work, he or she could go out to the markets by illegally handing in money to the office and then engage in marketing.
-The under-the-table payment to the office is usually about 1,000 won a month.62) In the case of Chongjin, most factories and enterprises were shut down since the launch of the Economic Management Improvement Measures, and the workers report to offices only to engage in the work unrelated to what they officially earn a wage for, such as working for the construction of fish-farms or salt paddies.
-Since this type of work does not pay well, the families suffer from extreme difficulties.
-On account of this, workplaces usually look the other way and permit the workers to engage in peddling as long as they pay their monthly dues.63) If anyone wanted to transfer to another workplace, he or she could do so by bribing the Party secretary at his factory or enterprise, or the worker guidance official at the city (county) office with cigarettes, a television, or other commodities.64) To get out of the workplace, some people use bogus diagnosis from hospitals, claiming liver infection or tuberculosis.
-The proper way of transfer is to obtain an employment certificate from the labor department of the desired city (county) and submit it to the office of current residence.65) However, despite strict labor law regulations and the ration system, labor relocations are rather active in North Korea today.
-As the economy worsens, the number of people who gain early retirement, through bribes or other means, to become peddlers will likely increase.
+As the economy worsens, the number of people who gain early retirement--through bribes or other means--to become peddlers will likely continue to increase.69) Bribery prone positions are preferred, such as positions in departments like staffing, foreign currency, and overseas appointments.
+In any case, only a very few would qualify for these appointments.70) Also, if anyone wanted to engage in peddling rather than office work, he or she could go out to the markets by illegally handing in money to the office and then engage in marketing.
+The under-the-table payment to the office is usually about 1,000 won a month.71) In the case of Chongjin, most factories and enterprises were shut down since the launch of the Economic Management Improvement Measures, and the workers report to offices only to engage in the work unrelated to what they

+69) Testimony of Yoon X-Suk during an interview at KINU, January 12, 2004.

+70) For appointment to overseas posts, the first qualification is the class base.
+Next would be personal skills.
+Testimony of Kim X-san during an interview at KINU, Feb.
+3, 2003.

-62) It used to be 300 won per month.
+71) It used to be 300 won per month.
 But since the July 2000 Economic Measures it was raised to 1,000 won.
 Testimony of Hong X-hee during an interview at KINU, December 20, 2002.